HmJustHanna/dwm/README.md

 # Other

-- I use `xorg-xsetroot` in $HOME/.xinitrc for status info, you can find it in dotfiles repo
+- I use `xorg-xsetroot` in [$HOME/.xinitrc](https://github.com/HmJustHanna/dotfiles) to display info in status bar

-- See also my dwm simple setup
+- See also my dmenu simple config

 - Read more about suckless utils http://suckless.org